Geological and Planetary Sciences

 Ge 193.
 Special Topics in Geophysics.
 Units to be arranged.
 Offered by announcement only.
 Advanced-level discussions of problems of current interest in geophysics.
 Students may enroll for any or all terms of this course without regard to sequence.
 Instructor: Staff.

 Ge 194.
-Special Topics in the Planetary Sciences.
+Special Topics in Planetary Sciences.
 Units to be arranged.
 Offered by announcement only.
 Advanced-level discussions of problems of current interest in planetary sciences.
-Students may enroll for any or all terms of the course without regard to sequence.
+Students may enroll for any or all terms of this course without regard to sequence.
 Instructor: Staff.

 Ge 195.
 Special Topics in Field Geology.
 Units to be arranged.
 Offered by announcement.
 Field experiences in different geological settings.
 Supporting lectures will usually occur before and during the field experience.
 This course will be scheduled only when special opportunities arise.
 Class may be taken more than once.
 Instructor: Staff.

 Ge 196.
 Special Topics in Atmospheres and Oceans.
 Units to be arranged.
 Offered by announcement only.
 Advanced-level discussions of problems of current interest in atmospheric and ocean sciences.
 Instructor: Staff.